-Planning a wildflower area in your garden?
-In this article, we discuss the best time to plant wildflowers from seed, plug plants or wildflower turf.
+Planning on planting wildflowers in your garden?
+In this article, we discuss the best time to plant wildflowers from seed, plug plants or wildflower turf and how fast wildflowers grow from seed.

 When growing wildflowers it’s always best to keep things simple and copy Mother Nature.